KingReGailya/YouTubeAutoDownloader/README.md

-I made this just to practice dockerfile that and to move away from youtube music i dont really have a support plan so it would be best to build so a nightly build yourself but whatever
+I made this just to practice dockerfile while that and to move away from youtube music
+I dont really have a LTS plan so it would be best to build so a nightly build yourself but whatever

 how it works?

+it uses Y-DLP to download playlists from youtube and put them your spefficed file within
+/YT-downloader
-it uses Y-DLP to download playlists from youtube and put them your spefficed file within /YT-downloads Playlist.sh is what you edit inorder to tell it to download stuff the docution on how to use is commented in there
+Playlist.sh is what you edit in order to tell it to download stuff the docution on how to use is commented in there

 How to use it?

-run the command
+Your Build:

+    Run

     docker build -t yt-dlp .

     Followed by

-docker run --name youtube-dlp -v download:/YT-downloader yt-dlp
+    docker run --name miku-dlp -v download:/YT-downloader yt-dlp

+Docker-hub Build:

+    Run

+    Docker run --name miku-dlp -v download:/YT-downloader  kingregailya/ytm-dlp